 I also use it to jot down blog post ideas or stories whenever I think of them.
 This content bank helps me to come up with blog topics and makes the actual writing much easier.

-You don’t have to use Trello for this, but a story or idea bank where you can save thoughts as they come to you can be invaluable.
+You don’t have to use Asana for this, but a story or idea bank where you can save thoughts as they come to you can be invaluable.
 If you don’t write it down, you will forget it.
 I’d recommend using something with both a computer and phone app version.
 That way, you can save your ideas whether you’re in the office or the grocery store checkout line.

 Frase is the most helpful SEO tool that I’ve tried yet.
 It’s not a free app, but I’ve found it to be worth the cost.